arvados/arvados-vscode-cwl-training/README.md

 # Run a workflow without registering it

-The “message” parameter will be taken from the “lesson4/input.yaml” file.
+The “message” parameter will be taken from the file “lesson4/main-input.yaml”.
 This is useful during development.

 1. Workbench: Go to “+NEW” and select “New project”
    1. Enter a name for the project like “Lesson 4”